 Here are some questions to consider if you're trying to determine whether to establish an escrow account.

-Am I a good saver?
+1. Am I a good saver?

+The first thing to ask yourself is whether you're a saver by nature.
+If not, you're better off having an escrow account, Mollica says.
 If money burns a hole in your pocket, it may be tempting to use the money you set aside for taxes and insurance and take a pricey vacation instead.

-Pat Hellman, Wells Fargo's senior vice president of mortgage servicing operations in Des Moines, Iowa, says escrow accounts also help homeowners with their budgeting as insurance and taxes fluctuate from year to year.
+Pat Hellman, Wells Fargo's senior vice president of mortgage servicing operations in Des Moines, Iowa, says escrow accounts help homeowners with their budgeting as insurance and taxes fluctuate from year to year.

-Where else can I put my cash?
+2. Where else can I put my cash?

-If you're good at saving money, Mollica says it doesn't make sense to make monthly payments for something you only need to pay once or twice a year.
+If you're good at saving money, Mollica says it doesn't make sense to make monthly payments for something you need to pay only once or twice a year.
 "It's free money for the banks," Mollica says.

 If you don't like handing your money over to the bank each month and are wary of the vagaries of the stock market, then savings, money market accounts and certificates of deposit could be alternatives.
 Even if the rates are low today, the rates will go higher in the long term, Mollica says.